 When two bodies orbit one another, the system has its own center of mass, which generally lies closer to the more massive object.
 This is the point around which both bodies rotate.
 Thus, although we say that planets revolve around the sun, both the sun and the planets actually revolve around the center of mass point.
 This means that the planets have a center of mass not only with the sun but also with each other; however, the massive sun dominates the center of mass point between, say, Earth and Mercury.

 In the solar system, the center of mass for most sun-planet systems (sun-Earth, sun-Venus, etc.) lies inside of our enormous star.
 But because Jupiter is so massive, the center of mass within the sun-Jupiter system actually lies outside of the diameter of the sun.
 It is the only planet whose center of mass is not located with the solar boundaries.
+As Jupiter orbits the sun, the giant world actually tugs on its star.
+Viewing similar wobbles in other stars allowed scientists to spot some of the first exoplanets.

 How long does it take to reach Jupiter?